BabaJaguska/Wavelets/README.md

 # Wavelets
-Using wavelet transformation to analyze different sorts of signals
+Using wavelet transformation to analyze different sorts of signals.
+Mainly done in MATLAB.